audaciaconsulting/Audacia.CodeAnalysis/Analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 ## ACL1003 - Don't declare signatures with more than a predefined number of parameters

 The ACL1003 rule checks the number of parameters for a method or constructor against a maximum allowed value.
-This maximum value can be configured globally in the .editorconfig file, or locally using the `[MaxParameterCount]` attribute (which is in the `Audacia.CodeAnalysis.Analyzers.Helpers` NuGet package).
+This maximum value can be configured globally in the .editorconfig file, or locally using the `[MaxParameterCount]` attribute (this is in the `Audacia.CodeAnalysis.Analyzers.Helpers` NuGet package, which must be installed separately).
 In the absence of any configured value, a default maximum value of 4 is used.

 Code with violation (assuming configured maximum of 5 statements):
 ```csharp